firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 - **Fuse the adapter output:** One builder shorted the 12 V rail on a brand-new Spintend 85240 while wiring lights and killed the buck stage; add inline fuses or external bucks so a single mistake doesn’t scrap the controller.[^16][^23]
 - **Respect the adapter’s voltage ceiling.** Keep the kill-switch lead under ≈60 V, route high-voltage latches through a smart BMS or loop key, and only parallel momentary buttons that share the adapter’s common ground (e.g., ANT/JK power toggles) so you don’t backfeed pack voltage into the logic board; treat the module as a logic-level relay and let contactors or smart-BMS buttons handle full-pack isolation.【F:knowledge/notes/input_part005_review.md†L603-L603】
 - **Treat buttons as triggers only:** The ADC adapter does not replace a loop key or smart-BMS latch; plan a real kill switch for theft deterrence or maintenance.[^17][^18]
+- **Lean on the adapter for logic features, not efficiency gains.** The Spintend ADC board remains the quickest way to wire kill-switch logic or single-motor limp modes, but veterans note dual-motor operation stays more efficient at a given current draw—reserve single-motor toggles for fault recovery, not everyday riding.【F:knowledge/notes/input_part014_review.md†L5313-L5316】
 - **Leverage DAC outputs.** Spintend 75/300 firmware can repurpose the PPM pin into a DAC brake-light feed, but expect to lean on community firmware drops until official docs land.[^31]

 ## Configuration & Validation Workflow